-The Mission of Wellspring Women’s Center is to “nurture the innate goodness and personal self esteem of women and their children and to do so within an atmosphere of hospitality with dignity and love.”
+The Mission of Wellspring Women’s Center is to “nurture the innate goodness and personal self-esteem of women and their children and to do so within an atmosphere of hospitality with dignity and love.”
 Wellspring serves as a drop-in center to vulnerable women and their children and provides a nutritious breakfast and light lunch.
-Additionally we provide practical assistance combined with compassion and encouragement in a stable environment.
+Additionally, we provide practical assistance combined with compassion and encouragement in a stable environment.
 Wellspring started from humble beginnings and has grown to become a trusted neighborhood gathering place that reduces isolation and loneliness.

-We serve approximately 200 women and their children every week day by providing healthy meals, case management, free counseling, art therapy, enrichment classes and workshops, and safety net services.
+We serve approximately 200 women and their children every weekday by providing healthy meals, case management, free counseling, art therapy, enrichment classes and workshops, and safety net services.

-Who does Wellspring serve?
+Whom does Wellspring serve?

 Any female or child may come to Wellspring.
 There is no other criterion.
 Guests are diverse in age, personal background, and ethnicity.